The Best Defense is Attack: Repairing Semantics in Textual Adversarial Examples: Conclusion

 \section{Conclusion}

-We propose a reactive adversarial defense method (i.e., \our) based on the novel concept of perturbation defocusing to defend against adversarial examples and tackle the performance sacrifice in natural examples.
-In our experiments, \our\ shows an impressive performance in repairing adversarial examples (up to $\sim 97\%$ of correctly identified adversarial examples).
-We argue that perturbation defocusing has the potential to significantly shift the landscape of textual adversarial defense.
-While further research is needed to fully explore the potential of perturbation defocusing, it is clear that it holds promise for improving the accuracy and robustness of adversarial defense in the future.
+We propose a novel adversarial defense method, i.e., perturbation defocusing, to repair semantics in adversarial examples. \our\ addresses the semantic shifting problem in the previous studies. \our\ shows an outstanding performance in repairing adversarial examples (up to $\approx 99\%$ of correctly identified adversarial examples).
+It is believed that perturbation defocusing has the potential to significantly shift the landscape of textual adversarial defense.